shanegcstearns/sensorsoc/sleep_soc/README.md

 # sensorsoc
-sleep_soc - our main directory including all files needed for an end to end sim
+sleep_soc - our main project directory including all files needed for an end to end sim
   * taketwo.v
      * nngen-generated ML accelerator for predicting sleep transitions
      * features AXI subordinate and manager to manage reads and writes